When Efficiency meets Equity in Congestion Pricing and Revenue Refunding Schemes: Proofs

-We thus observe that the income group(s) that receive strictly positive transfers $c_g>0$ are those for whom the above equation is met with an equality.
+where we divided both sides of the equation by $d_g$.
+From these equations, we observe that the income group(s) that receive strictly positive transfers $c_g>0$ are those for whom the above equation is met with an equality.
 Since $\lambda$ is a fixed quantity, it follows that the above equation is met with equality for groups $g$ with the minimum value of the following term:

 Note that this term is the smallest only for the lowest income groups after their revenue refunds.
 That is, all groups that receive a refund that results in a strictly positive transfer $c_g>0$ have exactly the same income.